 Bonds.
-The Federal Reserve's uncertainty mixed with economic data coming in stronger than initial expectations led to a higher 10-Year US Treasury yield - shooting from 3.86% to 4.35% during the tail end of February.
-Despite this Q1 performance, it has had showed no correlation to the equity markets, suggestive that it has priced in the monetary policy changes.
+The Federal Reserve's uncertainty mixed with economic data coming in stronger than initial expectations during Q1 led to a higher 10-Year US Treasury yield, starting the year from 3.9% to ending the first half at 4.4%.
+Although with inflation slowing down and an anticipated rate cut, it is suggestive that rates will start to decline by the second half of the year.
+Additionally, the yield performance has shown no correlation to the equity markets as it continues to make new highs, suggestive that people have started to price in the monetary policy changes.